KxSystems/docs/docs/interfaces/mqtt.md

 This interface exposes a number of functions allowing a kdb+ process to interact with a MQTT broker, these functions allow connection, publishing, subscription and unsubscription to topics and are defined as follows:

+!!!Note
+        The callbacks implemented within this API to handle disconnections and the sending/receipt of messages are minimal implementations and can be overwritten by the user to tailor to the messages being sent to or received from the broker.

 ### `.mqtt.conn`

 _Connect to a mosquitto host_